hb-1968/prame-predict/README.md

 TP: focal bright clusters inside a dense tumor body.
 These are slides where PRAME mRNA is low but the morphology mimics a classical high-PRAME tumor.
-This is the dominant error mode and is consistent with the ~0.74 AUC ceiling — morphology alone cannot perfectly separate the two PRAME quartiles when the tumor architecture overlaps.
+This is the dominant error mode and is consistent with the ~0.74 AUC ceiling.
+Thus morphology alone cannot perfectly separate the two PRAME quartiles when the tumor architecture overlaps.